Cozie Apple: An iOS mobile and smartwatch application for environmental quality satisfaction and physiological data collection: Introduction

-To overcome all the above-mentioned issues, we have developed Cozie to change the way people can provide feedback about their environment and how investigators collect physiological data.
-Cozie leverages the fact that many people are already wearing a smartwatch daily, hence Cozie users are not required to wear any additional sensors or devices (e.g., heart rate monitor, pedometer).
-It allows users to access the survey directly from their preferred watch face using complications (i.e., shortcut to the application) and to complete it via the smartwatch touchscreen.
-With Cozie, participants no longer need to use either pen and paper, a phone application like Comfy (\url{https://comfyapp.com}) or a web application like Comfort Chimp~\cite{inproceedings} to provide their feedback as it was done in previous studies.
-This reduces inefficiencies and downtime like getting the phone, unlocking it, and loading the application.
-Cozie enhances and improves the use of \gls{ema}, a type of experience sampling method used in psychology~\cite{Shiffman}. \gls{ema} aims to take measurements and ask for subjective assessments in real-time, right then when a defined behavior occurs.
+To overcome all the issues mentioned above, the open-source Cozie smartwatch platform was developed to change how people can provide feedback about their environment and how investigators collect physiological data.
+Many people are already wearing a smartwatch daily; hence Cozie users are not required to wear additional sensors or devices (e.g., heart rate monitor, pedometer).
+With a smartwatch-based platform, occupants no longer need to use either pen and paper, phone, or web applications to provide feedback, as done in previous studies~\cite{Sood2020-vz}.
+This method reduces inefficiencies and downtime, like getting the phone, unlocking it, and loading the application.
+This method enhances and improves Ecological Momentary Assessments (EMA), a type of experience sampling method used in psychology~\cite{Shiffman}.
+Ecological Momentary Assessments aim to take measurements and ask for real-time subjective assessments when a defined behavior occurs.